What is market timing?

 About Richard Montgomery

 Richard Montgomery is responsible for BetaShares communications strategy and implementing strategic marketing communications for adviser and investor audiences.
 Previously, Richard worked as a communications consultant to, among others, the Australian Securities Exchange, the Stockbrokers and Financial Advisers Association, and Kaplan Professional.
-Richard holds a Bachelor of Arts with Honours in Psychology from Melbourne University, and a Graduate Diploma in Applied Finance and Investment from the Securities Institute of Australia.

 The Bear funds’ strategy of seeking returns that are negatively correlated to market returns is the opposite of most managed funds.
 Also, gearing magnifies gains and losses and may not be a suitable strategy for all investors.
 Investors in geared strategies should be willing to accept higher levels of investment volatility and potentially large moves (both up and down) in the value of their investment.
 Investors should seek professional financial advice before investing, and monitor their investment actively.
 An investment in any of the Bear funds should only be considered as a component of an investor’s overall portfolio.

 BetaShares Capital Limited (ABN 78 139 566 868 AFSL 341181) (BetaShares) is the issuer of the BetaShares Bear funds.